-Owners Guide & CD ROM Information
+Owners Guide Information

-This guide, along with the accompanying CD ROM, has been provided by Newmar Corporation solely for the purpose of providing instructions about the operation and maintenance of this vehicle and its components.
+This guide has been provided by Newmar Corporation solely for the purpose of providing instructions about the operation and maintenance of this vehicle and its components.
 Nothing in this manual creates any warranty, either expressed or implied.
 The only warranty offered by Newmar Corporation is set forth in the written limited warranty that applies to this vehicle.